 A student or housing unit that does not properly dispose of trash will be instructed to do so promptly and assessed a fine and/or other consequences.

-A student residing in College housing may be visited in his/her assigned residence at any time in accordance with the following requirements:
+A student residing in University housing may be visited in their assigned residence at any time in accordance with the following requirements:

 - Roommate/Housemate Rights: A roommate/housemate will not be deprived of the right to privacy, study time, or sleep due to the presence of a guest (student or non-student).

-- Guest Registration: All non-LC student visitors staying on campus after midnight on any day must be registered by their host before midnight of that day.
-Guest registration is completed on MyLC (use tabs “Personal” and “My Visitor”).
-If the guest brings a vehicle onto campus, he/she must obtain a valid visitor’s parking pass from Campus Safety and Security (first floor, Hall Campus Center).
+- Guest Registration: All visitors who are not University of Lynchburg students and who stay on campus after midnight on any day must be registered by their host before midnight of that day.
+Guest registration is completed on MyLynchburg (use tabs “Personal” and “My Visitor”).
+If the guest brings a vehicle onto campus, the guest must obtain a valid visitor’s parking pass from Campus Safety and Security (first floor, Hall Campus Center).

 - Escorting Guests:

-- Non-Student Guests – Guests who are not LC students must be escorted at all times.
+- Non-Student Guests – Guests who are not University of Lynchburg students must be escorted at all times.

 - Student and Non-Student Guests in a Residence Hall – All residence halls are locked 24 hours per day.
-From 10 a.m. to midnight, residential students and other authorized individuals may gain entrance to the residence halls by using their College ID cards.
+From 10 a.m. to midnight, residential students and other authorized individuals may gain entrance to the residence halls by using their University ID cards.
 After midnight, only residents of a particular building may access that building using their ID cards.
-A visitor (student or non-student) who is not a resident of the building must be admitted and escorted by a building resident.
+A visitor (student or non-student) who is not a resident of the building must be admitted and escorted by a resident of the building.

-- Responsibility for Guests’ conduct: All guests are expected to abide by Lynchburg College policies at all times.
+- Responsibility for Guests’ Conduct: All guests are expected to abide by University of Lynchburg policies at all times.
 Students are held directly responsible for conduct occurring in their rooms and for their visitors’ behavior.
-Students living in College-owned houses, townhouses, Courts, and apartments are held directly responsible for conduct occurring at theirr residences, including outside areas, and for their visitor’s behavior.
+Students living in University houses, townhouses, and apartments are held directly responsible for conduct occurring at their residences, including outside areas, and for their visitors’ behavior.